Multimedia Group Limited

 The Multimedia Group is a media group in Ghana.
-It was established in 1995 and has six radio stations, three television stations, two news websites and a satellite television network.
+It was established in 1995 and has six radio stations, four television stations, two news websites and a satellite television network, Multi TV.

 The group has won several local and international awards for its leadership in information communication in Ghana and the world.
 Its pioneer radio station, Joy FM was adjudged the second best radio station on the African continent by the British Broadcasting Corporation in 2006.

 Services

-Multimedia Group was established in 1995 by Ghanaian entrepreneur Kwasi Twum, with the first radio station went on air in 1995 starting with 12 employees.
+Multimedia Group was established in 1995 by Ghanaian entrepreneur Kwasi Twum.
+The first radio station went on air in 1995 starting with 12 employees.
 The media group was started in Accra, Ghana.

 Radio stations

 Multimedia Group owns six radio stations in the Ashanti Region and Greater Accra Region.
 The stations are: